davidledwards/ped/README.md

 See [.pedrc](.pedrc) for a detailed explanation of configuration settings.
 In the absence of a configuration file, `ped` will rely on default values.

-`ped` will also try to locate syntax configuration files in the following directories in order of precedence.
+`ped` will also try to locate syntax configuration files in one of the following directories in order of precedence.
+See the [ped-syntax](https://github.com/davidledwards/ped-syntax) repository for more information about creating and installing syntax files.

 - `$HOME/.ped/syntax`
 - `$HOME/.config/ped/syntax`